Valires/er-evaluation/docs/00-overview.rst

 ER-Evaluation is a Python 3.7+ package designed for evaluating the performance of entity resolution (ER) systems.
 The package implements all components of a comprehensive evaluation process, from understanding characteristics of your ER system and analyzing errors, to estimating and visualizing key performance metrics.

 Central to the package are **principled statistical estimators** for performance metrics and summary statistics, taking into account sampling processes and biases.
-Without those, performance metrics are over-optimistic and not representative of real-world performance, leading to poor system design and poor performance.
+Without those, performance metrics are generally over-optimistic and not representative of real-world performance, which can lead to performance rank reversals and poor system design.
 See `our blog post <https://www.valires.com/post/common-pitfalls-to-avoid-when-estimating-er-performance-metrics>`_ on the topic for more information.

 Our evaluation tools employ an **entity-centric** approach, using disambiguated entity clusters as the starting point of analysis.
 To use the package, you need:

 1. **Prediction(s)**: Predicted entity clusters for a set of records or entity mentions, usually the main output of an ER system.
-2. **Reference/benchmark data**: A trusted benchmark dataset or reference disambiguation for "ground truth" data, typically containing 200 to 400 disambiguated entities.
+2. **Reference/benchmark data**: A trusted benchmark dataset or reference disambiguation for "ground truth" data.
+In our experience, benchmark datasets including 200 to 400 disambiguated entities are generally sufficient.
+Our package can handle larger benchmark datasets as well.

 .. admonition:: Example